gbdev/gb-asm-tutorial/src/part3/sprites-metasprites.md

 >⚠️ **NOTE**: Sprites are in 8x16 mode for this project.

-I can later draw such metasprite using the following custom macro
+I can later draw such metasprite by calling the "DrawMetasprite" function that

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/main.asm:draw-enemy-metasprites}}
 {{#include ../../galactic-armada/main.asm:draw-enemy-metasprites}}